 It can be passed on from the mother to her newborn child (neonatal herpes).

 Avoid sexual intercourse with a partner who may have either genital warts or herpes.
-It’s better to get tested to avoid spreading the infection.
+It’s better to get tested to avoid spreading the viral infection.
 Both STIs are non-curable.
-However, an early diagnosis can help control the symptoms.
-Check out the treatment options in the next section.

 Genital Warts Vs. Herpes: Treatment Options

-Since both are non-curable, doctors usually resort to either prevention or managing the symptoms.
+Since both are non-curable, doctors usually resort to either prevention or managing the symptoms and try to combat further health complications.

 For managing herpes, doctors may prescribe: